Micahwegeleben/project-about-projects/README.md

     3. the definitions/questions are generated on the right

-    4. the keys (QAZ, OKM) are displayed next to the boxes
+    4. the keys (QAZ, OKM) (QWE, IOP) are displayed next to the boxes

     5. A timer at 2 minutes begins.

     6. From the generated words and definitions, 1 MUST be a guarunteed match, the others may or may not be matches

-    7. The player must select a combination of word and definition.
+    7. The player must select a combination of 1 word and 1 definition.

         6a.
 If correct, the player gets points and the game moves on